leopaul36/k8s-avalanche/README.md

 kubectl apply -f manifests/monitoring/prometheus-svc.yml
 ```

-Let's open the Prometheus UI and see if the `avalanche` target is running:
+Let's open the Prometheus UI (`minikube service prometheus-svc`) and see if the `avalanche` target is running:

 ![Prometheus target](./static/prometheus_target.png)